-Students with a background in statistics, computer science, law, and/or public policy are encouraged to participate.
+Students with a background in statistics, computer science, law, public policy or journalism are encouraged to participate.
 Enrollment is limited, and project teams will be selected during the first week of class.
-If you are interested in taking the class, please complete this short application by Tuesday, April 4.
+If you are interested in taking the class, please complete this short application by Tuesday, April 3.

 Each project group is also required to meet weekly with the teaching staff outside of class, at a mutually convenient time.